Ocasio-Cortez's "Struggle" as a "Working Girl" Was in USA's 8th Wealthiest Town

 “We can relate to that.
 We are working class.
 We did struggle.
 We know what struggle means.

 Her mother is the daughter of a wealthy family in Puerto Rico.
+Dad’s an architect.
+Not much struggling there.

 Both mother and daughter are liars and that’s not surprising — they are leftists after all.

-HER STRUGGLE
+HER STRUGGLE AS A CHIC SOCIALIST

 Alexandria’s struggle began in Parkchester in the Bronx.
-I went to school in Parkchester.
-It’s middle class, mostly Puerto Rican residents.
+Parkchester is middle class, mostly Puerto Rican residents.

-From there, the struggling daughter of a wealthy mother and a father who is an architect, moved to Yorktown Heights.
-It’s a luxury area in Westchester, right outside New York City.
+From there, the struggling daughter of a wealthy mother and an architect father, moved to Yorktown Heights.
+It’s a super rich area in Westchester, right outside New York City and it’s the 8th wealthiest town in the nation.

 The New York Times depicts her life as a classic American success story that began with the struggle.
-The neighbors in the Parkchester apartments heard the news from the maintenance man and the woman down the hall heard Alexandria is going to Congress, and on and on the Cinderella tale goes.
+They blather about the neighbors in the Parkchester apartments who heard the news from the maintenance man and the woman down the hall who heard Alexandria is going to Congress, and on and on the Cinderella tale goes.

-This is a woman who was a waitress, children’s book publisher, community activist, member of the Democratic Socialists of America and a former Bernie supporter.
-The Times is fine with all that.
+This is a woman who was a waitress, children’s book publisher, community activist [Alinskyite], member of the Democratic Socialists of America and a former Bernie supporter, The Times wrote and they are fine with all that leftism.

+Alexandria is actually an uptown girl from a white neighborhood.
+Everything these leftists do is staged and a fraud.

 Yorktown Heights via Josh Caplan: